Codewithtej/Natural_keys-vs-Surrogate_keys/README.md

 The choice between surrogate keys and natural keys depends on the specific requirements of your database.
 Surrogate keys are a good choice when data integrity and performance are critical.
 Natural keys are suitable when meaningful, human-readable data representation is a priority, but they may require additional effort to maintain data integrity.
 In some cases, a combination of both approaches may be used, with a surrogate key for internal management and a natural key for reference and readability.

 ## Resources
-Presentation slides are linked here
-MSSQLTips’ Surrogate Key vs Natural Key Differences and When to Use in SQL Server was especially helpful in preparation for this project
+Presentation slides are uploaded to the reprository MSSQLTips’ Surrogate Key vs Natural Key Differences and When to Use in SQL Server(https://www.mssqltips.com/sqlservertip/5431/surrogate-key-vs-natural-key-differences-and-when-to-use-in-sql-server/) was especially helpful in preparation for this project